Webbeh/Timelapse2/README.md

 - **AXIS OS12 compliant**
   Requires Firmware 11.11.x or greater.
 If the firmware is less than 11.11.x, use TimelapseMe.
 - Migration from TimelapseMe to Timelapse 2 is not possible as they are two different applications.
+- ==Panoramic cameras are not sopported==
+- You need to enable "Allow unsigned ACAP"

 ---